VOLTTRON/volttron/docs/source/introduction/definitions.rst

 Industry Terms
 ==============

--  **BACNet**: Building Automation and Control network, that leverages ASHRAE, ANSI, and IOS 16484-5 standard protocols
+-  **BACnet**: Building Automation and Control network, that leverages ASHRAE, ANSI, and IOS 16484-5 standard protocols
 -  **JSON-RPC**: JSON-encoded Remote Procedure Call
--  **JSON**: JavaScript object notation is a text-based, human-readable, open data interchange format, similar to XML, but less verbose
+-  **JSON**: JavaScript object notation is a text-based, human-readable, open data interchange format, similar to XML but less verbose
 -  **Modbus**: Communications protocol for talking with industrial electronic devices
 -  **Publish/subscribe**: A message delivery pattern where senders (publishers) and receivers (subscribers) do not communicate directly nor necessarily have knowledge of each other, but instead exchange messages through an intermediary based on a mutual class or topic
--  **RabbitMQ**:
+-  **RabbitMQ**: An open-source message-broker software that implements Advanced Message Queuing Protocol (AMQP)
--  **SSH**: Secure shell is a network protocol providing encryption and authentication of data using public-key cryptography
+-  **SSH**: Secure Shell is a network protocol providing encryption and authentication of data using public-key cryptography
--  **SSL**: Secure sockets layer is a technology for encryption and authentication of network traffic based on a chain of trust
+-  **SSL**: Secure Sockets Layer is a technology for encryption and authentication of network traffic based on a chain of trust
--  **TLS**: Transport layer security is the successor to SSL
+-  **TLS**: Transport Layer Lecurity is the successor to SSL
 -  **ZeroMQ or ØMQ**: A library used for inter-process and inter-computer communication